Akshata95/StoryTellingWithData/final_project_Akshata.md

 #### Work, final decisions, observations &* audience
 A major change has been made from the last iteration of the final project; the focus is now on call to action.
 This is because I observed the audience to find 3 story arcs too much.
 The fact that we're dealing withn the Simpson's Paradox is something which I deemed less significant, and has been made a small element on the story instead of the main element.

-In the first feedback round, it was clear to me that my original correlation plot wasn't working and wasn't enough to tell the story.
-In the additional in-class feedback session, it became clear that the first bar graph from the last wireframe in section II wasn't clear enough.
-I added a male and female bathroom sign, and flipped the axis to make it more coherent.
-The work was made in Tableau, with certain emelemnts (the bathroom signs) edited in Adobe Illustrator.
+In the first feedback round, it was clear to me that my original  The work was made in Tableau, with certain emelemnts (the bathroom signs) edited in Adobe Illustrator.

-The intended audience was formulated to be an average New York Times reader in part II of the final project.
-As my view regarding the project has shifted, so has my view of the intended audience.
-Since the focus has been on multiple fallacies before, and is now on explaining a single fallacy, the average knowledge from the audience regarding statistics and visualizations has been reduced.
-Simple knowledge about barcharts and percentages is enough to understand the story.

 The intended audience is therefore those who are interested in learning more about statistical fallacies, as well as those who are just looking for an 'interesting and fun read'.
 I believe that I succeeded in creating the visualizations accessible for the general public and understanding.
 Sex bias stories get a lot of attention in media as of a few years, but this story underlines that sexism and sex bias is sometimes *not* the case.
 Hopefully the audience expecting a bashdown on 'males who get admitted more often' are surprised by the 'twist' of the story, and are therefore interested in learning more about statistics, data and stories.